fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/README.md

 * We have managed to make a large CNC machine with high enough performance for small business and open workspaces!

 **Design fails**
-* The one sided and easy milling of the chamfer rails lead to a small varition in axis thickness.
+* The one sided and easy milling of the chamfer rails lead to a small varaition in axis thickness.
 This gave a small amount of backlash in certain places on the X and Y axes (0.1-0.3mm)
-* It takes a long time to dill and tap all the holes in the assembly
+* It takes a long time to drill and tap all the holes in the assembly
 * Gluing up the machine bed sandwhich requires some skill and good preperation
 * The glide blocks warped a little (solved by split block design in latest generation [chamfer rail](https://github.com/fellesverkstedet/fabricatable-machines/tree/master/chamferrail)
 * Tuning the postion off the glide blocks and motor plates requires patience and determination
+* Aligning the split Y axes is tricky. (can be solved by milling helper tools, or helper geometry in bed sandwhich)

 ### Status